jsasaki-utokyo/metdata/README.md

 ```

 # Install
 Only local install is supported.
+Move into the directory of the local repository of *metdata* and execute the following.
+Do not forget the last period.

 ```bash
 pip install -e .